They Tried To Make Me a Punk

 I'm just taken with the new video from Halifax "gloom-pop" favourites Dog Day.
 The clip showcasing the album-opener "Pictures" just ticks all the right boxes for me: The band seems like they're having an absolute blast, they're playing in a serene rural setting, and the clip ends with just a sliver of existential horror.
 It's everything you could want.

 "Pictures" will feature on the band's new record Present, their first in seven years.
-It arrives this Friday, with Dog Day's husband and wife core of guitarist/vocalist Seth Smith and bassist/vocalist Nancy Urich backed by original Dog Day drummer KC Spidle (Diamondtown) and keyboardist Megumi Yoshida (Bad Vibrations, Not You).
+It arrives this Friday, with Dog Day's husband and wife core of guitarist/vocalist Seth Smith and bassist/vocalist Nancy Urich backed by original Dog Day drummer KC Spidle (Diamondtown) and keyboardist Megumi Yoshida (Bad Vibrations, ).
 The new tune follows "Hell On Earth" in previewing the 13-song record.

 Present will serve as the band's fifth overall full-length, following 2013's Fade Out.
 Since that album Smith and Ulrich have been working in film, notably writing, directing, and scoring the acclaimed 2017 horror film The Crescent.
 A sci-fi follow-up, titled Tin Can, is currently in post-production.
 Present, produced and mixed by Smith, will arrive via the band's fundog label.